MyTech78/PowerShell_Hardware_Report/README.md

 PARAMETERS

     -ImputFile <String>
-        The path including file name, that contains a list of computer names or IP addresses to be processed.
+        The path including file name, which contains a list of computer names or IP addresses to be processed.

     -OutputFile <String>
         The path including file name, to be created as a Hardware report file.